You need warmth and honesty in the same room.

 I see clients in person at my Mission Valley office and via telehealth.

-I work with individuals, not couples.
-Adults 16 and up.
-I don’t work with clients who have active substance use, severe eating disorders, or psychosis.
-Those need a different kind of specialist.
+I work with individuals only, adults 16 and up.
+Clients with active substance use, severe eating disorders, or psychosis need a different specialist, and I’ll say so directly.

-This clarity isn’t meant to feel cold.
-It’s meant to help you know quickly whether I’m the right fit.
+This directness is meant to help you know quickly whether I’m the right fit.

 See if we’re a good fit